asciphx/ccORM/README.md

-﻿# ccORM[version 0.6]
+﻿# ccORM[version 0.7]
 > ccORM is the best ORM object relational mapping underlying library, which adopts the most philosophical, classic and minimalist design, low code and modular development, and friendly user experience.
 > 🚀 Support Linux and Windows Platforms(Mac platform does not adapt string type detection temporarily), performance surpasses RTTI and protobuf and is pure static reflection.

  ![Benchmark results (not cached)](./test.png)

  ## Advantage
-- [x] powerful static reflection, maximum performance, minimum overhead, minimum memory consumption, fastest response, and minimum code
+- [x] powerful static reflection, maximum performance, minimum overhead, the fastest response, the easiest to maintain, and the low code
 - [x] supports serializing objects or vector objects to strings, serializing objects to get JSON, and deserializing JSON format strings to objects
 - [x] allows TM type, that is, date type (and serialization and deserialization of date type)
 - [x] tolerate multithreading and high concurrency.
 SQLite supports dual threads, while MySQL and PgSQL support complete CPU threads